 Build a strong team

 Investors not only invest in ideas but also the team behind the startup.
 Assemble a competent and diverse team with the right skills, experience, and passion for your industry.
-Highlight the expertise of key team members in your pitch to instill investor confidence.
+Highlight the expertise of key team members in your pitch to instil investor confidence.

 Identify the right investors